jjrom/resto/README.md

 ## Looking for support ?

-resto have been used in several projects and supported by multiple private companies.
+resto have been used in several projects and supported and maintened by multiple private companies.

 Here are some projects that use resto.

 * [CREODIAS](https://creodias.eu/eo-data-finder-api-manual)